-- Understood the premise, benefits and challenges of SMART living
+- Understand the premise, benefits and challenges of a ‘smart city’

-- Applied the responsive, data-driven approach to innovating aspects of your daily life
+- Apply the responsive, data-driven approach to innovating other aspects of daily life

-- Created a personalized brief – analyzing your own life to identify opportunities to innovate
+- Create a personalised brief – analysing your own life to identify opportunities to innovate

-- Developed a rationale for assessing the needs, benefits and successes of implementing such an innovation
+- Develop a rationale for assessing the needs, benefits and success of implementing such an innovation

-- Designed and tested a targeted innovation in your own life
+- Design and test a targeted innovation in your own life

 Indicative core content